braveclojure/bcjobs-blog/source/2021-06-28-a-better-clojure-job-board.html.md

   as _useful_ as possible.
 The most useful job board would include every available opening, so I've tried to remove barriers to that goal.
-At the same time, I do want to make money with this endeavor; I'll describe the paid benefits farther down.
+At the same time, I do want to make money with this endeavor; I'll describe the paid benefits below.
-* **You can import listings.** If you manage listings with Greenhouse, Workable, and similar services you can (probably) just paste a listing's URL to import it.
-Eventually, I want to update the site to automatically sync a company's listings on Brave Clojure Jobs with their primary source of job listings.
+* **You can import listings.** If you manage listings with Greenhouse, Workable, and similar services you can just paste a listing's URL to import it.
-  Listing import isn't perfect but it should save time.
 * **You can duplicate listings.** You can now create new listings from existing listings.
 The theme here is: make it super easy to create listings!
 * **Copy/paste preserves formatting.** If you copy a listing you've created elsewhere and paste it in Brave Clojure Jobs, it will preserve the formatting, automatically converting it to markdown.
 I hope you'll find that this kind of attention to detail makes using Brave Clojure Jobs a great experience :D
-* **Companies are first-class.** With the old version you could not manage your company's info separately from individual listings.
-Now you create a company profile, reducing repetition in your listings and creating a kind of company home page where devs can learn about you and see all your listings in one place.
+* **Companies are first-class.** You can now create a company profile.
+Your profile page will include links to all your listings, and it will appear in the site's company directory.
-* **I've filled out your company info for you.** I have been creating profiles for dozens of companies looking for Clojure developers.
+* **I've filled out your company profile for you.** I have been creating profiles for dozens of companies looking for Clojure developers.
 Be on the lookout for a link from me which will allow you to easily create a Brave Clojure Jobs user account associated with your company.
+The video shows how this works.
 I really want to make it easy for you to connect with a large audience of Clojure developers.

 If you go through the process of "sign up with pre-filled company profile then import listing" you could have a listing published in a minute or less.

-Removing barriers to posting listings results in more listings.
-This makes Brave Clojure Jobs more valuable to developers, growing the site's audience, which in turn makes it more valuable to companies.
+**Removing barriers to posting listings results in more listings.** This makes Brave Clojure Jobs more valuable to developers, growing the site's audience, which in turn makes it more valuable to companies.
 It's a virtuous cycle.
 (Side note: I'm really patting myself on the back for using the term "virtuous cycle.")

-Beyond companies and job seekers, however, I'm hoping these changes are helpful for the Clojure community as a whole by providing a definitive answer to the question, "Can I get hired to write Clojure?"
-I think this is a concern for anyone considering learning the language; it's a large time investment and people naturally want it to pay off.
-I want to show that the payoff is real.
+I also want to definitely show that **companies are hiring Clojure developers**, now more than ever.
+In this way, I hope the site benefits the Clojure community as a whole.
+I still see people occasionally ask, "Can I get paid to write Clojure?"
+It's a concern for anyone considering learning the language; it's a large time investment and people naturally want it to pay off.
+I want to show that **the payoff is real**.

 Indeed, I've seen a considerable uptick in Clojure job postings in 2021.
 More and more companies want to hire people to write Clojure because they know doing so brings tangible benefits.
 This site will be the beautifully-designed proof.

-So, a secondary goal of this rewrite is to create a kind of marketing tool for the Clojure community: I want something we can point to to show that if you learn the language you won't just become a better programmer, you'll also gain access to expanded career opportunities.
+So, a secondary goal of this rewrite is to create a marketing tool for the Clojure community: I want something we can point to to show that if you learn the language you won't just become a better programmer, you'll also gain access to expanded career opportunities.
 This will help grow the community, which in turn will help ~~us take over the programming world~~ make the language an even more viable choice for everybody.

 There are many more changes -- the UI is leagues better, there's better integration with Stripe so you can manage payments without having to contact me,